toyxyz/BEN2_ComfyUI/README.md

 ### OUTPUTS ARE NON-COMMERCIAL USE.

 While this is under an Apache 2.0 License, [PramaLLC](https://huggingface.co/PramaLLC/BEN) has restricted the use of their model from commercial use.
-Reach out to [PramaLLC](https://huggingface.co/PramaLLC/BEN) directly for more information.
+Go to [PramaLLC](https://huggingface.co/PramaLLC/BEN) page for more information about their model and it's use restrictions.